How to Whip Up a Scrumptious Vegan Mayonnaise

 Using a vegan mayonnaise base, we can invent fun flavors and colors just by adding some elements.

 - For a purple or rosy color, add a piece of cooked beet.

-- Salads.
-Instead of oil and vinegar.
+- For salads, instead of oil and vinegar.

-- Sandwiches and hamburgers.
+- In sandwiches and hamburgers.